firstbatchxyz/dnet-p2p/README.md

 ./build/main talker ::1 "hi there whats up?"
 ```

+Note that since `talker` is using UDP, you can technically send to any host and the program wont fail.

 ### mDNS

 Source code from public domain [mDNS](https://github.com/mjansson/mdns) header-only implementation, along with its example code.